dandrichest/fitness-challenge/README.md

 For support, feature requests, or bug reports:
 - Create an issue in the repository
-- Email: support@fitchallenge.app
+- Email: support@fitnesschallenge.app

 ---

-**FitChallenge** - Gamifying fitness, one challenge at a time! 🏆💪
+**Fitness Challenge** - Gamifying fitness, one challenge at a time! 🏆💪